 Benefits of the adversarial system

-- It is the most effective process for testing the validity of arguments and discovering the truth.
+- It is the most effective process for testing the validity of arguments and uncovering the truth.

-- Each side is given an equal opportunity to present arguments for their case and to critically question the arguments of the opposition through a process of witnesses being examined-in-chief, cross-examined and re-examined.
+- Each side is given an equal opportunity to present arguments for their case and to critically question the arguments of the opposition.
+This is achieved through a process of each of the parties giving evidence under oath and being cross-examined.

-- Legal representatives have a duty to the court over and above their duty to their clients.
-They cannot mislead the court by making allegations they know are false or by deliberately failing to inform the court of a precedent relevant to the case.
+- One of the most important of those rules is that legal representatives have a duty to the court over and above their duty to their clients.
+They cannot mislead the court by making allegations (on behalf of their clients) that they know are false or by deliberately failing to inform the court of a previous decision by the Court that would be detrimental to their case.

-- The adversarial system has been the best system to date to satisfy the community’s idea of fair play and produces confidence in the decision made and the legal system.
+- The adversarial system is the best system so far to satisfy the community’s idea of fair play and produces confidence in the decision made and the legal system.

 - It requires parties to be personally responsible for the preparation handling of their case.
 In this system parties use professional advocates and representatives to ensure the best preparation of their case.